mattfaltyn/mattfaltyn.github.io/_pages/cv.md

 ### Stimulating Undergraduate Research and Growth through community Engagement (SURGE)
 - 01/19–05/20
 - Founder and President – McMaster Student’s Union Club
-- Creating and managing an interdisciplinary team of 15 Senior executive members, 80 junior executive members, and 300+ general members with the vision of making research engagement at McMaster University more accessible to the undergraduate student body
+- Creating and managing an interdisciplinary team of 15 Senior executive members, 80 junior executive members, and 300+ general members with the vision of making research engagement at McMaster University more accessible to the undergraduate student body.

 ## Work Experience